I don’t assume to know what the best drinking water is for every person. After all, “best” is a subjective term.

 In fact, Japanese water experts consider de-mineralized water as “dead” water, while mineral-rich water is referred to as “living” water.

-If your priority is health and wellness, your best drinking water will have at least the first three of the following qualities—and optimally, all six:
+If your health is a priority, your best drinking water will have at least the first three of the following qualities—and optimally, all five:

 Further reading . . .